igrorp/pre-miRNA-plot/README.md

 # 4. Library usage

-After succesfully installing premiRNAplot, you can use the library inside a script or
+After succesfully installing premiRNAplot, you can use the library inside a script or application.
+The fundamental class you'll need to use is **Precursor**.
+You can import it using:

 ## 4.1 Basic properties and methods